Core messages

 What is C-reactive protein (CRP)?

-reference range of the CRP value
+Reference range of the CRP value

-Which values are normal?
+What values are normal?

-Tabular overview
+Tabular Overview

-Below 5 mg/L: Normal range
+Under 5 mg/L: Normal range

-5–10 mg/L: Mild inflammation possible
+5–10 mg/L: Possible mild inflammation

 Over 10 mg/L: Possible acute inflammation or infection